BenLyakhov/PartProductWebsite/README.md

 2. removed boolean statements from Inhousepartcontroller and outsourcedpartcontroller
 3. created ValidInBetweenMinMax and InBetweenMinMaxValidator, consolidating the separate min and max inventory validators
 4. in part.java, line 23, Input @ValidInBetweenMinMax as class level validator.
+5. OutsourcedPartForm.html, lines 31 to 33 and InhousePartForm.html, lines 30 - 32: added error message to display errors if inventory is below the minimum inventory or above maximum inventory
+6. In EnufPartsValidator.java, lines 37 and 38, added logic to check if adding more product lowers the part inventory below the minimum

 ### Task I - Add at least 2 unit tests for the max and min fields of the PartTest class in the test package